MicrosoftDocs/azure-docs/articles/cost-management-billing/manage/change-credit-card.md

 1. In the top-left corner, select **+ Add** to add a card.
 A credit card form appears on the right.
 1. Enter credit card details.
     :::image type="content" source="./media/change-credit-card/sub-add-new-default.png" alt-text="Screenshot showing adding a new card." lightbox="./media/change-credit-card/sub-add-new-default.png" :::
 1. To make this card your default payment method, select **Make this my default payment method** above the form.
-This card will become the active payment instrument for all subscriptions using the same card as the selected subscription.
+This card becomes the active payment instrument for all subscriptions using the same card as the selected subscription.
 1. Select **Next**.

 ### Replace credit card for a subscription to a previously saved credit card

 You can also replace a subscription's default credit card to one that is already saved to your account by following these steps.
-This procedure changes the credit for the current subscription only.
+This procedure changes the credit card for all other subscriptions.

 1. Sign in to the [Azure portal](https://portal.azure.com) as the Account Administrator.
 1. Search for **Cost Management + Billing**.